 The fair value of interest rate swap agreements approximates the amount at which they could be settled, based on estimates obtained from the counterparties.
 We assess the effectiveness of our hedge instruments on a quarterly basis.
-We performed periodic assessments of the cash flow hedge instruments during the first three months of 2018 and the full year of 2017 and determined the hedges to be highly effective.
-We also determined that any portion of the hedges deemed to be ineffective was de minimis and therefore there was no material effect on our consolidated financial position, operations or cash flows.
-The counterparties to the interest rate swap agreements expose us to credit risk in the event of nonperformance.
-We do not anticipate nonperformance by our counterparties.
+We performed periodic assessments of the cash flow hedge instruments during the first six months of 2019 and the full year of 2018 and determined the hedges to be highly effective.
+Although we do not anticipate nonperformance by our counterparties to interest rate swap agreements, the counterparties expose us to credit risk in the event of nonperformance.
 We do not hold or issue derivative financial instruments for trading purposes.

-Seven interest rate swaps on a total notional amount of \$825 million matured in May, 2015.
-During 2015, we entered into nine forward starting interest rate swaps whereby we pay a fixed rate on a total notional amount of \$1.0 billion and receive one-month LIBOR.
-The average fixed rate payable on these swaps, which are scheduled to mature on April 15, 2019, is 1.31%.
-These interest rates swaps consist of:
+During 2015, we entered into nine forward starting interest rate swaps whereby we paid a fixed rate on a total notional amount of \$1.0 billion and received one-month LIBOR.
+The average fixed rate payable on these swaps, all of which matured on April 15, 2019, was 1.31%.
+These interest rates swaps consisted of:

-Four forward starting interest rate swaps, entered into during the second quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$500 million and receive one-month LIBOR.
-Each of the four swaps became effective on July 15, 2015 and are scheduled to mature on April 15, 2019.
-The average fixed rate payable on these swaps is 1.40%;

-- Four forward starting interest rate swaps, entered into during the third quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$400 million and receive one-month LIBOR.
+- Four forward starting interest rate swaps, entered into during the second quarter of 2015, whereby we paid a fixed rate on a total notional amount of \$500 million and received one-month LIBOR.
+Each of the four swaps became effective on July 15, 2015 and matured on April 15, 2019.
+The average fixed rate payable on these swaps was 1.40%; - Four forward starting interest rate swaps, entered into during the third quarter of 2015, whereby we paid a fixed rate on a total notional amount of \$400 million and received one-month LIBOR.
 One swap on a notional amount of \$100 million became effective on July 15, 2015, two swaps on a total notional amount of \$200 million became effective on September 15, 2015 and another swap on a notional amount of \$100 million became effective on December 15, 2015.
-All of these swaps are scheduled to mature on April 15, 2019.
-The average fixed rate payable on these four swaps is 1.23%, and; - One interest rate swap, entered into during the fourth quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$100 million and receive one-month LIBOR.
-The swap became effective on December 15, 2015 and is scheduled to mature on April 15, 2019.
-The fixed rate payable on this swap is 1.21%.
+All of these swaps matured on April 15, 2019 and the average fixed rate payable was 1.23%, and; - One interest rate swap, entered into during the fourth quarter of 2015, whereby we paid a fixed rate on a total notional amount of \$100 million and received one-month LIBOR.
+The swap became effective on December 15, 2015 and matured on April 15, 2019.
+The fixed rate payable on this swap was 1.21%.